soxueren/atsd/api/sql/examples/aggregate-max-value-time.md

 # Aggregate - Max Value Time

-Time when the metric value reached its maximum over the last hour
+The time when the metric value reached its maximum over the last hour.

 ## Query